george-hall-wtsi/GRIn/README.md

 The k-mers counted for this statistic need to be reasonably large (>= 31bp) for this metric to be meaningful, as we have found that shorter k-mer words can lead to inaccuracies in the k-mer spectra produced.

+Requires Numpy and Scipy.
+Tested with Numpy 1.9.2 and Scipy 0.16.0.